markkukuismin/MCPeSe/README.md

 The MCPeSe method is described in:

-Kuismin and Sillanpaa (manuscript) "MCPeSe: Monte Carlo penalty selection for graphical lasso".
+Kuismin and Sillanpaa (2020).
+MCPeSe: Monte Carlo penalty selection for graphical lasso, *Bioinformatics*, https://doi.org/10.1093/bioinformatics/btaa734.

 File "CodeCollection.zip" is a collection of scripts used to prepare the material in this paper.